 For decades, Salou has been one of the most popular beach resorts on Costa Dorada, Golden Coast.
 Fine sand, varied services and well-preserved beaches are the reasons for the popularity of Salou.

 The main beaches of Salou are Ponent and Llevant, which are located in front of the center.
 These beaches, with the combined length of more than 2 kilometers, get crowded by sun worshipers during the high season in July and August.
-The shoreline has a gentle drop off, which is ideal for families with small children.
+The water is shallow along the shoreline, which means it is ideal for families with small children.
 The beaches have been certified by Blue Flag.

 The 3-kilometer-long Pineda Beach in eastern Salou is also popular among families.
 The area offers a large selection of family friendly hotels.

 Salou - shopping

 Salou is not much of a shopping town, although there are some possibilities in the village.
 The largest Spanish clothing chains such as Zara or Mango do not have a shop in Salou, which already is an indicator.

 Most of the clothing stores are located along the Carrer de Barcelona and its side streets.
 Carrer de Barcelona joins into Passeig de Jaume I near the beach, with some selection as well.
 The FC Barcelona official fan shop is located by the Font Lluminosa.